maritimelab/MCCBPP/README.md

 ### The instance folder structure

 Then, each individual instance has its own folder.
 It contains three files: `items.csv`, `bin_types.csv`, and `classes.csv`.
-Let's describe each of them.
+Let's describe each of them:

 - `items.csv`: This file contains the information about all the items in the instance.
 One row corresponds to one item and holds its descriptive attributes.
 The first column (`volume`) is the item's volume.
 There is then one column per class (`class_c`, with *c* the class id), and in each column is the item's color for the corresponding class.
 The ID of an item is the number of its row in this file.